 Articles and Essays

-• “Visual Documentation for Barnett Newman’s Curatorial Projects, 1944-1946: Image Records for Pre-Columbian Stone Sculpture (1944) & Northwest Coast Indian Painting (1946), Source Notes in the History of Art 41:2 (Spring 2022): 208–19.
+• “Visual Documentation for Barnett Newman’s Curatorial Projects, 1944–1946: Image Records for Pre-Columbian Stone Sculpture (1944) & Northwest Coast Indian Painting (1946), Source Notes in the History of Art 41:3 (Spring 2022): 208–19; and “Commentary and Assessment,” Source Notes in the History of Art 41:4 (Summer 2022): 287–98.

-• “Spacing Expression,” in The Nature of Abstraction: Hans Hofmann, ed.
-Lucinda Barnes (Berkeley: University of California Press, 2018), 111–33.
+• “Spacing Expression: Standpoint and Point of View in the Theory and Practice of Hans Hofmann,” in The Nature of Abstraction: Hans Hofmann, ed.
+L. Barnes (Berkeley: University of California Press, 2019), 111–33.

-• “Moving Vision,” in Anne Truitt: Paintings 1972-1991, ed.
+• “Moving Vision,” in Anne Truitt: Paintings 1972–1991, ed.
 Craig Garrett (New York: Matthew Marks, 2018), 4–20.
+75 pages, illus.

-• “Re-created Flatness: Hans Hofmann’s Concept of the Picture Plane as a Medium of Expression,” Journal of Aesthetic Education 49, no. 1 (Spring 2015): 44–67.
+• “Re-created Flatness: Hans Hofmann’s Concept of the Picture Plane as a Medium of Expression”, Journal of Aesthetic Education 49, no. 1 (Spring 2015): 44–67.

 • “Pre-Objective Depth in Merleau-Ponty and Jackson Pollock,” Research in Phenomenology 43, no. 1 (March 2013): 49–70.